-Ohio has been fortunate to land several new and exciting economic investments.
+Ohio has been fortunate to land several new economic investments that are exciting for the state.
 These projects will require large amounts of construction and maintenance workers.
 This bill simply whittles down an already narrow pool of workers that a refinery may utilize on projects.

-The bill remains vague so that typical maintenance at a "stationary source" risks unintended consequences if a refinery does not follow this new law for a variety of day-to-day maintenance and construction that might not have much to do with refining but is required for the upkeep of the facility.
+The bill remains vague so that typical maintenance at a "stationary source" risks unintended consequences if a refinery does not follow this new law for a variety of dayto-day maintenance and construction that might not have much to do with refining but is required for the upkeep of the facility.
 At any time, the violator could be subject to a \$10,000 per day fine because they used someone to paint a railing who did not fit the bill's standards.